jamieboyd/RFIDTagReader/README.md

 Imports:
 serial is needed for serial port communication with all RFID readers on all platforms.
 Install serial with pip if it is missing.
-RPi.GPIO is used only on the Raspberry Pi, and only when a callback function is installed on the Tag in-Range Pin that is only on the ID tag readers Otherwise, you can delete the import of RPi.GPIO
+RPi.GPIO is used only on the Raspberry Pi, and is only imported when a callback function is installed on the Tag in-Range Pin that is only on the ID tag readers Otherwise, RPi.GPIO is not imported

 RFIDTagReader.py
 contains the class the defines the TagReader.